Flash-X/Flash-X-docs/docs/source/Eos.rst

 than :math:`10^{11}` times during the course of a three-dimensional simulation of stellar phenomena.
 Thus, it is very desirable to have an EOS that is as efficient as possible, yet accurately represents the relevant physics.
-While Flash-X is capable of using any general equation of state, we discuss here the three equation of state routines that are
+While |flashx| is capable of using any general equation of state, we discuss here the three equation of state routines that are
 supplied: an ideal-gas or gamma-law EOS, an EOS for a fluid composed of multiple gamma-law gases, and a tabular Helmholtz free energy EOS